The Friends of St. John’s

 Strong Catholic Christian Faith Award:The Strong Catholic Christian Faith Award is an award established In Memory of S. Rita (Loughlin) Thielman by the Joe Blind family in memory of Valerie Blind’s mother.
 Each year two $500.00 tuition vouchers will be awarded to two students (one student in 3rd grade going into 4th grade and the other to a 6th grade student going into 7th grade).
-These students display discipleship and service to other, treat peers in a Christian manner, displays love of learning by extracurricular reading and use of the Library, is committed to academics and displays school spirit.
+These students display discipleship and service to other, treat peers in a Christian manner, display love of learning by extracurricular reading and use of the Library, are committed to academics and display school spirit.

 Strong Catholic Christian Faith Awards Information